-His bookshop is open every afternoon, but most mornings he works at Hudson Valley Dessert Company (Paula Deen did a show from there) baking bread and savories, and making the sandwiches, soups and salads.
+His old bookshop is now his office where he spends most afternoons, but most mornings he works at Hudson Valley Dessert Company (Paula Deen did a show from there) baking bread and savories, and making the sandwiches, soups and salads.

 Richard is on the Board of Saugerties Pro Musica, a 20 year old not-for-profit organization that presents 8-10 concerts annually.
 He was also the past chair of the Saugerties Village Historic Review Board overseeing the oldest National Register Historic Business District in New York State.